New York State Teacher of the Year

 New York State (NYS) wishes to recognize and celebrate an exceptionally skilled and passionate educator to be an ambassador for NYS teachers and to serve as the NYS nominee for the National Teacher of the Year Program.

-The New York State Teacher of the Year Program, now in its 50th year, is administered by the New York State Education Department.
+The New York State Teacher of the Year Program is administered by the New York State Education Department.
 It is affiliated with the National Teacher of the Year program administered through the Council of Chief State School Officers and sponsored by leading education associations.
 Teacher of the Year is the oldest and most prestigious teacher recognition activity in the nation.